gbif/hp-gb32/programme.md

 **GB31 Dinner**
 Time: TBC
-Venue: TBC
+Venue: Hall of Biodiversity – Ciência Viva Center

-*All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner*
+*All Governing Board delegates, GBIF committee members and invited observers are invited to join the dinner at the Hall of Biodiversity – Ciência Viva Center*

 ### Wednesday, 2 October 2024 (in person or virtual attendance)
 **Symposium: Using GBIF to mainstream biodiversity in governments, the private sector and society**